 This program offers one challenging case each month from the CAP Performance Improvement Program in Surgical Pathology.
 For each case, you will use a virtual microscope whole slide image of a surgical specimen to diagnose diseases.
-Occasionally, we will feature clinical pathology cases from the Clinical Pathology Improvement Program (CPIP) that will not require use of a virtual microscope.

 You will be presented with information on each case including: specimen source, clinical history, laboratory findings, and a representative whole slide image of the surgical specimen.
 After you complete each case, you will receive a case summary with three multiple-choice questions that relate to the case.